christianotieno/react-redux-bookstore/README.md

 # React-Redux Bookstore App

-This project was bootstrapped with Create React App.
+This project got bootstrapped with Create React App.

 ![screenshot](./public/screenshot.png)

-Additional description about the project and its features.
+A summary description of the project and its features underlying features below.

 ## Built With